jboss-openshift/ce-testsuite/eap/README.md

 ```

 ___
-#### Integration
+#### Integration (EAP6 & EAP7)
 EAP integration will run all integration tests from EAP project.
-The reason to perform these tests is to make sure all of basic EAP's funcionailities are properly working in a containerized envorironment.
+The reason to perform these tests is to make sure all of basic EAP's functionality are properly working in a containerized envorironment.
-For this tests we are using EAP 6.4.5.
+For this tests we are using EAP 6.4.5 and EAP 7.0.0.GA
 To be able to run this tests you may have to download the [source coude](https://access.redhat.com/jbossnetwork/restricted/softwareDetail.html?softwareId=40901&product=appplatform&version=6.4&downloadType=patches) and build the needed dependencies.
 To build the dependencies please follow the steps below:

+**Note**, remember to choose the correct version of EAP 6 or 7.

-##### Enable the test-jar in the testsuite sub-project pom.xml:
+##### Enable the test-jar in the testsuite sub-projects:
-Add the following content on **EAP_SRC/testsuite/pom.xml**
+Add the following content on **EAP_SRC/testsuite/integration/pom.xml**
 ```java
         <plugins>
            <plugin>